kakaa2993/Coffee-and-Wifi/README.md

 <br>

 ## Run the website:
-Regular web servers can't run Python applications, so a special type of server was used(Web Server Gateway Interface 'WSGI') to run Python applications.
+Regular web servers can't run Python applications, so a special server type was used(Web Server Gateway Interface 'WSGI') to run Python applications.
 The most popular: <a href="http://www.gunicorn.org/">gunicorn</a> ( run on Linux only!!!)

 <br>